 Department of the Environment and Water Resources, 12 March 2007

-I am writing to you as Delegate of the Minister for the Environment and Water Resources in relation to the re-assessment of the West Coast Deep Sea Crab Interim Managed Fishery (WCDSCIMF) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+I am writing to you as Delegate of the Minister for the Environment and Water Resources in relation to the re-assessment of the South Australian Giant Crab Fishery (SAGCF) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-The WCDSCIMF was first assessed by the Australian Government Department of the Environment and Water Resources (DEW, formerly the Department of the Environment and Heritage) in March 2004 under Parts 13 and 13A of the EPBC Act in accordance with the Australian Government Guidelines for the Ecologically Sustainable Management of Fisheries (the Guidelines).
-This assessment was based on the submission provided by the Department of Fisheries, Western Australia (DFWA) in July 2003.
-In light of a number of concerns that needed to be addressed to manage environmental risks in the long term, the WCDSCIMF was declared an approved Wildlife Trade Operation (WTO), under Part 13A of the EPBC Act.
+The SAGCF was first assessed by the Australian Government Department of the Environment and Water Resources (DEW, formerly the Department of the Environment and Heritage) in March 2004 under Parts 13 and 13A of the EPBC Act in accordance with the Australian Government Guidelines for the Ecologically Sustainable Management of Fisheries (the Guidelines).
+This assessment was based on the submission provided by the Department of Primary Industries and Resources, South Australia (PIRSA) in December 2003.
+In light of a number of concerns that needed to be addressed to manage environmental risks in the long term, the SAGCF was declared an approved Wildlife Trade Operation (WTO), under Part 13A of the EPBC Act.
 This declaration allowed the export of product from the fishery for three years.

-In January 2007 DFWA submitted the document entitled Application to the Department of the Environment and Heritage on the West Coast Deep Sea Crab Interim Managed Fishery for assessment under the EPBC Act to allow continued export approval for this fishery.
+In January 2007 PIRSA submitted the document entitled Ecological Assessment of the South Australian Giant Crab (Pseudocarcinus gigas) Fishery for an assessment under the EPBC Act to allow continued export approval for this fishery.
 The submission has been assessed for the purposes of the protected species provisions of Part 13 and the wildlife trade provisions of Part 13A of the EPBC Act.

 I am pleased to advise that assessment of the fishery is now complete.
 The new assessment report will be available on the DEW website at: http://www.environment.gov.au/coasts/fisheries/index.html.